ctlab/metacherchant/ReadsClassifier.md

 ### Triple reads classifier

 Triple reads classifier splits reads into three categories.
-It utilizes two values of `k` and several heuristic thresholds for more accurate classification.
+It utilizes two values of `k` and several heuristic thresholds (can be user defined) for more accurate classification.

 Here is a bash script showing a typical usage of triple reads classifier: